 The course will run for 13 weeks with 3.15-hour weekly classes.
 This is not a lecture-based course; it is a functional language one.
 Therefore the materials and activities planned for the class are communicative and involve active learning.
-The system doesn't intend to teach hard (technical) skills or digital media concepts; the focus is on the operating language in the authentic materials with the purpose to improve your technical communication skills.
+The system doesn't intend to teach hard (technical) skills; the focus is on the operating language in the authentic materials to improve your technical communication skills.
 All activities, assessments and materials are subject to change, according to the current group's needs.